 Beautiful islands aren’t always found out at sea.
 Sometimes, they lie in the middle of a lake or, in this case, in an awe-inspiring bay.
 In the UNESCO World Heritage-listed Bay of Kotor, you can visit Our Lady of the Rocks, a small rocky island just off the coast of Perast.

-This is a man-made island, though, created by piling rocks on top of each other and even by sinking whole ships loaded with rocks.
+This is a human-made island, though, created by piling rocks on top of each other and even by sinking whole ships loaded with rocks.
 The island is named after its main feature—the Church of Our Lady of the Rocks.
-This historic church houses a museum while a gift shop and small lighthouse make up the island’s other attractions.
+This historic church houses a museum, while a gift shop and small lighthouse make up the island’s other attractions.

-Our Lady of the Rocks is a tiny island and you don’t need more than about an hour to explore it.
-It is, however, a major highlight in the Bay of Kotor, which is one of the most breathtaking bays in all of Europe.
+Our Lady of the Rocks is a tiny island; you don’t need more than an hour to explore it.
+However, it is a significant highlight in the Bay of Kotor, one of the most breathtaking bays in Europe.

-Lake Bled is renowned for many things – people go there to explore the lake on its typical wooden boats—the only ones that are allowed—, to enjoy spectacular views of Bled Castle, to hike the trails and to visit Bled Island.
+Lake Bled is renowned for many things.
+People go there to explore the lake on its typical wooden boats—the only ones allowed—to enjoy spectacular views of Bled Castle, hike the trails, and visit Bled Island.

-After landing, you have to climb 99 steps up to the Assumption of Mary Church, the island’s centerpiece and one of Bled’s most famous buildings – but trust us, it’ll be oh-so-worth it.
+After landing, you must climb 99 steps up to the Assumption of Mary Church, the island’s centerpiece and one of Bled’s most famous buildings – but trust us; it’ll be oh-so-worth-it.

-To get there, head to Sarandë beach, which by the way is well-known not only for its blue water but also for the proximity to the archaeological site of Butrint, whose astonishing cultural heritage is protected by UNESCO, from there you can row out to the Ksamil Islands.
+To get there, head to Sarandë beach, which by the way, is well-known not only for its blue water but also for the proximity to the archaeological sites of Butrint National Park.
+UNESCO protects the astonishing cultural heritage of this fantastic park.
+From there, you can row or paddle out to the Ksamil Islands.

 Have we convinced you to island-hop through the Balkans yet?